This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Following a keto diet and refeeding every once a week or fortnightly helped me to socialize and eat with family and friends.

-Even if you’re not in ketosis 7 days a week, you still have the many health benefits that accompany a prolonged high-fat eating plan.
+Even if you’re not in ketosis 7 days a week, you still have the many health benefits that accompany a prolonged high-fat eating meal plan.

 You don’t want to be that person who always refuses to eat everything thrown at them.
 Or resist going out to eat with family and friends just to stay in ketosis.